nvpatin/eDNA-protocols/Bioinformatics/README.md

 <ins> It's important to note that the data from the monograph may not be comprehensive, but represents the best possible collection of available information. </ins>

 The Python code below was used to extract the data from the PDF.
 It uses claude-3-haiku-20240307 as the model and assumes an .env file with Claude API Key exists in the working directory.
+Note: Claude has an inbuilt token limit, so you can't submit the entire PDF at once, but you can chunk the PDF before submitting it.

 ### Code
 ```python